Child Harm Risk Assessment

 The suspected Child Harm Risk Assessment is an evidence informed platform that provides the necessary information needed when advocating for a child or young persons psychological and physical well-being.

 Practitioners can use the child harm risk assessment to meet statutory reporting requirements and to view risk and protective factors when making informed decisions.
-It is particularly powerful when the mental state examination is also used to support the clinical response.
+It is particularly powerful when the mental state examination is also used to support the clinical response (parent assessment).

 The practitioner can easily complete an evidence informed clinical risk assessment – by taking the guesswork out of their child harm observations.
 The child harm assessment ratings are based upon the absence or presence of risk and protective factors.
 Clinical use was initiated in 2005 - thousands of assessments have since been completed.